braiddynamics/qbd-portal/docs/02-topology/10-universal-computation.md

 :::info[**Immediate Detection of Local Noise Events**]

 The **syndrome flipping lemma** [(§10.3.3)](#10.3.3) proves that no single error can "slip through" unnoticed.
-Because the braid code checks both the "shape" ($Z$ checks on faces) and the "flow" ($X$ checks on vertices), any disturbance to a single edge—whether it's a bit flip, a phase flip, or both—triggers at least one alarm.
+Because the braid code checks both the "shape" ($Z$ checks on faces) and the "flow" ($X$ checks on vertices), any disturbance to a single edge, whether it's a bit flip, a phase flip, or both, triggers at least one alarm.
 The code is fully sensitive to local noise; there are no "blind spots" where a single edge can fail without generating a syndrome.
 This exhaustive sensitivity is the prerequisite for fault tolerance.
 :::

 ### 10.3.4 Lemma: Minimum Weight {#10.3.4}